TrishadKano/DATA-SCIENCE-PROJECTS/MACHINE LEARNING/README.md

 Built a linear regression model to predict house prices based on features like the number of rooms, square footage, etc.

+**Aim:**
+To build a predictive model using simple linear regression for estimating housing prices based on key numerical features in the Boston Housing dataset.

 **Tools Used**

 Python (Pandas, Scikit-learn, Matplotlib, Seaborn)